learn-co-curriculum/react-hooks-practice-westworld-command-center/README.md

 ## Overview

+**Note:** This is a very extensive exercise, much longer than the typical practice challenge!
+Save this until you're feeling very confident with React and want a larger project to test your skills.

 The Executives at Delos Inc. need you to help them build some software for their new theme park: WestWorld.
 WestWorld is an interactive theme park where guests get to experience life in the Wild Wild West with the help of some AI known as